 A new highly sophisticated botnet incorporating numerous malicious, evasive techniques is quickly spreading its tentacles.
 Dubbed MyloBot, the botnet uses an usually complex chain attack and combines multiple anti-analysis techniques to make it more difficult to detect the payload and harder to analyze by security researchers.
 Initial research published by Deep Instinct points out that everything on the victim’s end takes place in memory, while the main business logic of the botnet is executed in an external process using code injection.
 This makes it even harder to detect and trace.

-MyloBot botnet attack vector uses a number of techniques to evade detection and ultimately could download any payload the attacker wants.
+MyloBot botnet attack vector uses a number of methods to evade detection and ultimately could download any payload the attacker wants.

-MyloBot uses various Anti VM, Anti Sandbox and and Anti Debugging techniques, including identifying tools used by analysts or sandbox environments (boxmouse.sys).
+MyloBot uses various Anti VM, Anti Sandbox and and Anti Debugging systems, including identifying tools used by analysts or sandbox environments (boxmouse.sys).
 It detects "Sandboxie" and " Threatexpert " by checking for the existence of module "sbiedll.dll" and "dbghelp.dll".
-Additionally, MyloBot attempts to detect "wine" by calling GetProcAddress() on "wine_get_unix_file_name".
+Additionally, the botnet attempts to detect "wine" by calling GetProcAddress() on "wine_get_unix_file_name".

 SetUnhandledExceptionFilter -A divide-by-zero exception is triggered: